 Injuries are an unfortunate part of most sports, whether that’s physical contact injuries, pulled muscles or damage to ligaments & tendons.
 They can happen at any time & at any level of competition.

-The required treatments related to sport injuries are often expensive.
-Whether that’s a surgery or ongoing care for rehabilitation & physiotherapy.
+The required treatments related to sports injuries are often expensive.
+Whether that’s surgery or ongoing care for rehabilitation & physiotherapy.

 That’s why having proper medical insurance that covers sport is so important.

 How can I protect myself?

 The answer is simple, when you’re taking out a plan, make sure whatever sport you play is covered under the policy.
 Seems simple enough, but many times this isn’t even something that’s considered when taking out a medical insurance plan.
 As someone from the UK, I know this wasn’t something I had even considered as it’s not something I’ve ever had to think about back at home.

 Equally as important, make sure you’re covered in the countries you play in.
 You wouldn’t want to be in Hong Kong at a tournament & discover your policy coverage area excludes Hong Kong.
 I know I certainly wouldn’t want to have emergency surgery in Hong Kong uninsured!

 If you’re travelling to somewhere outside of your coverage area, then you can take out supplemental travel insurance for the trip.

 It’s okay, I already have insurance.